btrettel/plint/plint.md

 The `--json` flag allows a similarly structured JSON rules file to be read instead of the standard CSV file.

 Rules can be disabled in a rules file without being deleted by adding "#" to the beginning of the regex column of a rule.
-Comments can be added in the warning column; all text after "#" will not be printed in plint.py.
+Comments can be added in the warning column; all text after "#" will not be printed in plint.

 Rules with warning text containing the terms "112(d)" or "DEPONLY" will only apply to dependent claims.
 This is true even if "DEPONLY" is only printed in a comment.